BabylonJS/Documentation/content/How_To/mesh/Highlight_Layer.md

 If you rely on rendering groups in your application, be mindful that the highlights requires stencil and depth info of your scene to work accurately.

-So you could disable the clear between rendering groups with the command: `scene.setRenderingAutoClearDepthStencil(1, false, false)` where the first parameter is the rendering group id, the second to prevent automatically clearing depth between groups and the last to preven automatically clearing stencil information between groups.
+So you could disable the clear between rendering groups with the command: `scene.setRenderingAutoClearDepthStencil(1, false, false)` where the first parameter is the rendering group id, the second to prevent automatically clearing depth between groups and the last to prevent automatically clearing stencil information between groups.

 ## Options